Baluf/anchor/README.md

 There are 3 main http handlers to the project detailed below:

-- API 1: that receives aschema for the new sheet to be created.
+- API :one: that receives aschema for the new sheet to be created.
 ```json
 {
     "columns": [